 - Members should arrive on time to the called pre-concert rehearsal, ready for warm up and final instructions by the Conductor.
 Members should also check in with the Recording Secretary upon arrival.

-- Concert music distributed to Choral Society members at registration is owned by the City of Greensboro which sponsors the group, or at times, when necessary, borrowed from churches, other choral societies, and colleges and universities.
+- Concert music distributed to Choral Society members at registration is owned by Creative Greensboro, or at times, when necessary, borrowed from churches, other choral societies, and colleges and universities.
 Therefore, music should always be treated with care.
 Notations on music should only be made with pencil.
 Holes should not be punched in the music, and music SHOULD NOT be highlighted.

 - Return music immediately after the final performance.
 The Music Librarian will designate a music collection area to be used after each concert.